HayoVanLoon/sql-doc/README.md

 # SQL Doc

-A script for generating documentation from SQL file comments.
+A script for generating Markdown documentation from SQL file comments.

+It has been designed for simplicity; not influencing how you write your queries.
+It will only care for simple comments in the top of your SQL files.

+Special keywords have been kept to a minimum, so you can focus on writing good comments, not memorising yet another set of keywords.

 Inspired by protoc-gen-doc (https://github.com/pseudomuto/protoc-gen-doc)